Summary

 Can investment results be attributed to skill or luck?
 Genuine skill is more likely to persist, while luck is random and fleeting.
 Thus, one measure of skill is the consistency of a fund’s performance relative to its peers.
 The Persistence Scorecard measures that consistency and shows that, regardless of asset class or style focus, active management outperformance tends to be relatively short lived, with few funds consistently outranking their peers.

-Across all seven categories, not a single manager whose performance placed them in the top quartile for the 12-month period ending December 2019 managed to remain in the top quartile for the next four years (see Report 2).
-We also observe that the percentage of top-half actively managed domestic equity funds remaining in the top half over two consecutive five-year periods was above what would be expected from a random distribution for only three of the seven fund categories examined (see Exhibit 1 and Report 6).
+Among 169 funds in seven categories that placed in the top quartile for the 12-month period ending December 2020, only 2 managed to remain in the top quartile for the next four years (see Report 2).
+We also find that in three of the seven fund categories examined, the percentage of Canada-domiciled actively managed equity funds staying in the top half over two consecutive five-year periods surpassed what would be expected from a random distribution (see Exhibit 1 and Report 6).

 Report Highlights

-– Over a five-year period, from the set of active funds that ranked in the top quartile in their categories at the end of December 2019, none managed to maintain that position over the subsequent four years (see Report 2).
+- Over a five-year period, from the set of active funds that ranked in the top quartile in their categories at the end of December 2020, 13.1% of Dividend & Income funds managed to maintain that position over the subsequent four years, while no funds in any other category achieved the same feat (see Report 2).

-– Over two consecutive five-year periods, a weighted average of 13% of all the top half active equity funds across categories were merged or liquidated.
-Meanwhile, among the bottom half of all categories, 29% of funds were subsequently merged or closed.
+- Over two consecutive five-year periods, 8.0% of all the top half active equity funds across categories were merged or liquidated.
+Meanwhile, among the bottom half of all categories, 23.1% of funds were subsequently merged or closed (see Report 6).

-– The ability to sustain alpha was as elusive as keeping consistent high rankings among peers, with a cross-category average of only 4.4% of active equity funds that outperformed their benchmarks in 2021 managing to continue their outperformance across the following two years (see Report 1b).
+- Generating sustained alpha was an unattainable goal for most, with a cross-category weighted average of only 2.3% of active equity funds that outperformed their benchmarks in 2022 managing to continue their outperformance across the following two years (see Report 1b).